aguinada/susobyexample/# Household ROSTER**.md

 ## Calculated variables

-Other object in memory are created during the execution of the interview.
-For example the variable **num_adults_men**  gets its value from a lambda.
-This expresion loops over the roster RMEMBERS and counts all the rows where the column  **years_ol is greater than 18**
+Outside the roster other objects in memory are created during the execution of the interview.
+For example the variable **num_adults_men**  gets its value from a lambda exoresion that scrolls the roster RMEMBERS and counts all the rows where the column **years_ol is greater than 18**

-Calculate total number of adult men in the household and this number is sotored in variable **num_adults_men**
+Calculate the total number of adult men and this number is sotored in variable **num_adults_men**
 ```
 RMEMBER.Count(x=>x.sex==1 && x.years_old>18)
 ```

-Calculate total number of adults in the household and this number is sotored in variable **num_adults_women**
+Calculate total number of adults and this number is sotored in variable **num_adults_women**
 ```
 RMEMBER.Count(x=>x.sex==2 && x.years_old>18)
 ```